Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 };
 ```

-As you can see, `bcrypt` includes a 	`compare` method for verifying that a cleartext password matches a given hash.
+As you can see, `bcrypt` includes a `compare` method for verifying that a plain text password matches a given hash.

 Also note that we coded the `comparePassword`'s function to accept a callback function that has the same signature that bcrypt's `compare` method expects, which results in that single line of sweet code.